 Some of our repositories reference third-party code.
 In many cases, this can be managed using NuGet, but sometimes we need to make private modifications and build from source.

-We accomplish this by creating a repository for the third-party code.
-In some cases, this repository is added as a submodule under ext in the repositories that need it; in other cases, the binaries created from the code are committed to another repository’s lib folder.
+folder.
 The decision depends on how complicated it is to build the code versus how useful it is for developers to have the source (and not just precompiled binaries).

-In the third-party repository, the upstream branch contains the unmodified upstream code, while the master branch contains the Logos-specific modifications.
+branch contains the unmodified upstream code, while the master

-When cloning the repository locally, the origin remote refers to our repository containing the third-party code.
-If the original third-party code is available via git, then we add an upstream remote that references the original maintainer’s code.
+remote refers to our repository containing the third-party code.
+If the original third-party code is available via git, then we add an upstream

 Example: Creating a ThirdParty repo from source on GitHub